kovidgoyal/calibre/src/calibre/manual/conversion.rst

 Format specific tips
 ----------------------

 Here you will find tips specific to the conversion of particular formats.
+Options specific to particular format, whether input or output are available in the conversion dialog under their own section, for example `TXT Input` or `EPUB Output`.

 Convert Microsoft Word documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~